 While companies have different names for their virtual card number programs, most generally work the same way.
 In most cases, users must elect into the program; they won’t be automatically signed up by the card issuer.
 Here are some of the specifics.

-Capital One’s virtual assistant Eno monitors your spending and provides fraud alerts.
-It also will appear when you’re ready to check out at an online merchant to give you a virtual number for that particular retailer.
+Capital One® offers Eno®, a non-human virtual assistant that monitors your charges, tracks spending and provides fraud alerts.
+Eno also helps you shop safer online by providing virtual card numbers, so you won’t have to expose your actual credit card number at checkout.
 “With Eno, you can create unique virtual numbers for each different merchant where you shop online, in a way that is fully integrated with your existing account – so you can keep earning rewards on your Capital One card,” says a Capital One spokesperson.
-To access the feature, you must download a web browser extension that works with either Google Chrome, Mozilla Firefox or Microsoft Edge.

 Bank of America

 Netspend offers reloadable prepaid debit cards.
 Since these cards are not attached to a traditional bank or credit card account, a hacker could only gain access to the amount of money loaded on the card in the first place rather than any funds deposited in an account.
 Netspend gives its users the option of an additional layer of security through the use of virtual account numbers.
-Card users can request up to six temporary account numbers for phone and Internet transactions, and once they use the numbers, consumers can cancel them.
+Cardholders can request up to six temporary account numbers for phone and Internet transactions.

 Other options offered by third parties